 Squeeze an eyedropper and dip it into the flask containing the orchid seeds.
 Release the bulb of the eyedropper, allowing the water and orchid seeds to enter the eyedropper.
 Pull the eyedropper out of the distilled water flask, and insert it into the flask containing the sterilized agar.

 Hold the eyedropper over the agar solution and squeeze the bulb until the orchid seeds are scattered on top of the sterilized agar.

-Close the top of the flask containing the orchid seeds with a cotton flask stopper.
-Place the glass flask under artificial grow lights.
+Close the top of the flask containing the orchid seeds with a cotton or foam flask stopper.
+Place the glass flask in a dimly lit location or under artificial grow lights, depending on the species.
 Set the timer on the grow lights to provide at least 14 hours of light daily until the orchid seeds germinate, which can range from a few months to a few years depending upon the variety of orchid seed you have.

 Examine the roots of the growing orchid plants in the flask.
 Gently pull the orchid plant from the agar when the roots are at least 1/4-inch in length.
 Use long tweezers to pull the orchids from the agar, and rinse any remaining agar from the orchid roots with clean water.

-House the orchid container in an indoor location that receives full sun depending upon which variety of orchid you have.
+House the orchid container in an indoor location that receives filtered light or full sun, depending upon the orchid species.
 Orchids growing under artificial grow lights will require the lighting to remain on at least 12 hours per day.